 Employers play a key role in preserving and promoting the physical and emotional health, safety and wellbeing of their women and men employees.
 Sexual harassment and violence signify high costs to women in terms of lost earnings, missed promotions and overall wellbeing.
 Companies are impacted in form of employee absenteeism and productivity losses.

-- Establish a zero-tolerance policy against all forms of violence and harassment at work.
+- Establish internal policies and procedures preventing all forms of violence and sexual harassment at work.

 - Ensure all employees’ equal access to health insurance, including part-time workers, and to support services for survivors of violence and harassment.